Top MLB DFS building blocks for Wednesday

 Leo Howell -- Daniel Murphy, Washington Nationals

-Meyer has over 88 Major League innings under his belt, and since he started his big league career, he's allowed an OPS to lefties on par with struggling veteran righties Andrew Cashner and Mike Pelfrey.
+Meyer has over 88 major league innings under his belt, and since he started his big league career, he has allowed an OPS to lefties on par with struggling veteran righties Andrew Cashner and Mike Pelfrey.
 He's bound to improve, but for now, lock in left-handed hitters against him in DFS, of which the Nationals have a few good ones.
 Murphy rises to the top of my list, but Bryce Harper ain't bad, either.

 Kyle Soppe -- Logan Forsythe, Los Angeles Dodgers

 This is a tricky evening slate with 14 teams in action but not available, so I am taking advantage of this matchup and the cap relief that comes with it.
-The Dodgers' willingness to bat Forsythe in both a run creating leadoff role as well as a run producer in the 5-spot speaks to his versatility, a skill set that I'm buying against a vulnerable southpaw.
-Carlos Rodon has struggled over the course of his career against RHB, so when you combine his minuscule K-rate against them this season (11.9 percent) with the fact that Forsythe is slugging .600 while holding the platoon advantage this season, I see no reason why he isn't priced as a top tier second baseman in this spot.
+The Dodgers' willingness to bat Forsythe in both a run-creating leadoff role as well as a run producer in the 5-spot speaks to his versatility, a skill set that I'm buying against a vulnerable southpaw.
+Carlos Rodon has struggled over the course of his career against right-handed batters, so when you combine his minuscule K-rate against them this season (11.9 percent) with the fact that Forsythe is slugging .600 while holding the platoon advantage this season, I see no reason why he isn't priced as a top-tier second baseman in this spot.

 Pitchers to build around